reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/binaries/c8y_binaries_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string                File to be uploaded as a binary (required)
   -h, --help                       help for create
       --name string                Set the name of the binary file.
 This will be the name of the file when it is downloaded in the UI
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --type string                Custom type.
 If left blank, the MIME type will be detected from the file extension
 ```

 ### Options inherited from parent commands